-What is the Gmea?An electroacoustic music group
+What is Gmea?An electroacoustic music group

 Connected news 30.03.2021

-The GMEA is the acronym for the Albi Electroacoustic Music Group.
-The centre was born from an electroacoustic music studio founded in the early 1980s.
-We received the label "Centre national de création musicale" in 2000, and today our name does not quite reflect everything that goes on here!
-Our mission is to bring new music to life, to enable its production.
-We have a whole section of commissioned works, artist residencies and we ensure the dissemination of the repertoire with a season of concerts within our walls and in the region, as far as Toulouse.
-We also have a festival, "Riverrun", which takes place every year at the beginning of October, for about ten days.
-Another highlight is the "Semaine du son", which takes place all over France in the middle of winter, at the end of January, and in which we gladly take part.
-It's a week of workshops, concerts, sound installations and exhibitions throughout Albi.
-Each year, we propose a theme or a composer's portrait.
-Not surprisingly, the 2021 edition, which we had planned to devote to John Cage, has been cancelled.
-We will redeploy our actions at different times of the year.
+GMEA stands for groupe de musiques électroacoustiques d'Albi.
+The center grew out of an electroacoustic music studio founded in the early 1980s.
+We were awarded the "Centre national de création musicale" label in 2000, and today our name doesn't quite reflect everything we do!
+Our mission is to bring new music to life and enable it to be produced.
+We have a whole range of commissioned works and artist residencies, and we disseminate the repertoire with a season of concerts in-house and in the region, as far afield as Toulouse.
+We also have a festival, "Riverrun", which takes place every year for ten days in early October.
+Another highlight is "Sound Week", which takes place all over France in the middle of winter, at the end of January, and which we are delighted to take part in.
+It's a week of workshops, concerts, sound installations and exhibitions all over Albi.
+Each year, we propose a theme or a portrait of a composer.
+Unsurprisingly, the 2021 edition, which we had planned to devote to John Cage, has been cancelled.
+We'll be redeploying our actions at different times of the year.

 Cow many artists do you have in residence each year?